Sex trafficking in Europe: Militarization

-Another factor contributing to the rise in trafficking of women has been militarization and war in the Balkans.
-The presence of a large number of foreign men in the Balkans after the war in Yugoslavia led to the trafficking of thousands of women and girls for commercial sex exploitation.
-The connection between military bases and sex work is a well-known phenomenon and soldiers have helped drive the demand for brothels in this region.
+Another factor contributing to the rise in trafficking of women has been the breakup of Yugoslavia.
+The presence of a large number of foreign men in the region after the Yugoslav Wars led to the trafficking of thousands of women and girls for commercial sex exploitation.
+The connection between military bases and sex work is a well-known phenomenon and soldiers have helped drive the demand for brothels in the region.

 Recruitment

 The selling of economically and socially vulnerable young women has become one of the fastest growing criminal enterprises in the global economy.

 Young women must often leave their homes to find work in the cities because of poor economic conditions.
 Enterprising girls that travel alone make easy targets for traffickers.
 Often, young women who are attempting to find legitimate work are tricked by agents with promises of a job.
 Once they have reached their destination, the girls' papers and documentations are taken and they are forced to work as sex slaves and prostitutes.
 Another way women become vulnerable is by entering a country illegally, or overstaying their visas.
 They turn to criminals to help them stay.
 One of the common methods used by traffickers is debt-bondage in which the traffickers tell their victims that they owe money relating to their travel and living expenses and that they will not be released until the debt has been repaid.

-Crime groups in the Balkans and the former Soviet Union have achieved success by being flexible and alternating their routes and methods to suit the rapidly changing global market.
+Organised crime groups in Southeast Europe and the former Soviet Union have achieved success by being flexible and alternating their routes and methods to suit the rapidly changing global market.
 Previous work experience and high education levels have enabled traffickers to "produce fraudulent documents, utilize advanced communications technology, and operate successfully across borders."
 Their personal connections and ability to utilize advanced technology has been a challenge for many governments and law enforcement agencies seeking to investigate and prosecute traffickers.
 Also unique is the advanced education of many of the trafficked victims.
 Although well qualified for employment in their home countries, victims often seek better opportunities or pay abroad.
 Many ploys have been used to recruit more educated victims including marriage and employment agencies, fake modeling agencies, film production studios, and work and study abroad opportunities.
 Because legitimate opportunities exist in these areas, it is often difficult to separate the fraudulent advertisements from the credible opportunities.
 These printed advertisements are rarely vetted.